 A.1.2.4 Reproduction

-Depending on the updated length variable and the fish’s current maturity state (sex; JUVENILE, FEMALE or MALE) a fish might become mature (i.e. reproductive) and/or change its sex if hermaphrodite (sexChangeMode. or sexChangeMode.): As most parrotfishes are protogynous hermaphrodites a model fish changed its sex from juvenile to female as the initial phase (IP) and later to male as the terminal phase (TP) when exceeding a certain body length (note: due to their relatively low abundance, primary males were not considered in the model (see (McIlwain and Taylor, 2009)).
+Depending on the updated length variable and the fish’s current maturity state (sex; JUVENILE, FEMALE or MALE) a fish might become mature (i.e. reproductive) and/or change its sex if hermaphrodite (sexChangeMode.PROTOGYNOUS or sexChangeMode.PROTANDROUS): As most parrotfishes are protogynous hermaphrodites a model fish changed its sex from juvenile to female as the initial phase (IP) and later to male as the terminal phase (TP) when exceeding a certain body length (note: due to their relatively low abundance, primary males were not considered in the model (see (McIlwain and Taylor, 2009)).
 In our simulations a juvenile fish became female (IP) when exceeding a standard length of 12.0 cm (initialPhaseLength, following (McIlwain and Taylor, 2009)) and an IP female became male (TP) when reaching a standard length of 17.0 cm (terminalPhaseLength, following (McIlwain and Taylor, 2009)).
 Both transitions were modelled using with a length-dependent likelihood, i.e. the larger the fish, the higher the probability to change sex.
 In contrast to female model fishes, male individuals had no functional role in the reproduction process, but contributed to processes related to population densities and food depletion.

 As soon as the fish became an initial phase FEMALE, it started filling its reproduction compartment (see rules above in A.1.2.3 Somatic growth).
 Once the reproduction compartment reached 25 ± 2.5 % (using a uniform distribution) of the fish’s total current biomass, the fish had gathered enough energy supplies to reproduce (following (Wootton, 1979)).
 When reproducing, the reproduction compartment was set back to an energy level of 10 ± 1 % (using a uniform distribution) of the fish’s biomass following (Wootton, 1979) to compensate for the energetic costs of spawning.
 Spawning could occur during each time step as parrotfishes like C. sordidus are known to spawn on a daily basis and throughout the year with no clear seasonal patterns (McIlwain and Taylor, 2009).
 The number of off-spring (numOffspring) that was assumed to survive the larval stage (note: only post-settlement fish were considered in the population dynamics) and be able to settle within the population was set to two individuals per female and spawning event (REF?).
 The offspring was initialized with a biomass (initialBiomass) calculated from the von-Bertalanffy-growth function at the post-settlement age of three months (postSettlementAge, (McIlwain and Taylor, 2009)) and which was allocated to the different body compartments following the approximate composition of a fish’ body tissue ((Al-Jedah et al., 1999), see above).
 These new individuals entered the simulation when the timespan of postsettlementAge (here: 120 days) had passed and were placed randomly on the simulation grid.